Unicepta/PRophet AI

 LLM latest Iteration

-I redesigned the information architecture and layout to reflect this, introducing a clear visual hierarchy with a conversational input field at the center, encouraging natural language prompts.
+I redesigned the information architecture and layout to support AI-driven, asynchronous workflows, introducing a clear visual hierarchy with a conversational input field at the center to encourage natural language prompts.
 Below it, I surfaced common content types to guide new users, while moving saved content to the sidebar to reduce clutter.
 The interface now greets users with a personalized, task-oriented experience that supports both first-time exploration and returning user efficiency.
 This redesign not only aligns with LLM-first UX trends but also simplifies the interface, reducing cognitive load and helping users take action faster.

 One additional improvement I would have implemented—if not for technical limitations—was making dark mode the default.
 A darker interface would better align with modern UI trends, reduce eye strain for frequent users, and provide stronger visual contrast for key interactive elements.
 However, due to current development constraints, this enhancement had to be deprioritized.